oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 MUST NOT use an access token if it does not understand the token type.

-For example, the "Bearer" token type defined in this specification is utilized by simply including the access token string in the request:
+For example, the `Bearer` token type defined in this specification is utilized by simply including the access token string in the request:

     GET /resource/1 HTTP/1.1